Decorative neutral curve divider

 That six-figure OTE in the job description looks amazing, right?
-But before you get too excited, it's important to understand what that number actually represents.
+But before you get too excited, let's break down the ote acronym.
 It’s your potential income, not your guaranteed pay.
-The real value of an OTE package depends entirely on whether the sales targets are achievable.
-A great number at a company where no one hits their quota isn't a great offer.
-This article will show you how to look past the big promises and evaluate an offer with confidence.
-We'll cover the key questions to ask and the red flags to watch for, so you can accurately assess your potential ote earnings and make the right career choice.
+The real ote compensation meaning comes down to one thing: are the sales targets achievable?
+A huge number at a company where no one hits quota isn't a great offer.
+I'll show you how to look past the big promises, ask the right questions, and spot the red flags.
+You'll learn to accurately assess your potential ote earnings and choose the right career move with confidence.

 Key Takeaways